dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

     <img src="../../../../img/WireGuard_android_set_up_2.jpg"/>
 </p>

-You can then either scan the QR code that is created when you take a look at your VPN profile in the DAppNode VPN UI, import the configuration file that you can download or input all the data yourself.
+You can then either scan the QR code that is created when you take a look at your VPN profile in the Dappnode VPN UI, import the configuration file that you can download or input all the data yourself.

-:tada: Now you're ready to connect to your DAppNode! :tada:
+:tada: Now you're ready to connect to your Dappnode! :tada:

 Disconnect from your DAppNodes WiFi hotspot if connected and connect to your normal WiFi network.

-To check if you have successfully connected to your DAppNode, try opening the [DAppNode Dashboard](http://my.dappnode).
+To check if you have successfully connected to your Dappnode, try opening the [Dappnode Dashboard](http://my.dappnode).

-> :warning: If it seems that you can't connect to your DAppNode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)
+> :warning: If it seems that you can't connect to your Dappnode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)

 ## OpenVPN

 On the OpenVPN tab you'll be able to see the default profile, once you have installed the OpenVPN package from the DAppStore.
-The default device profile has super admin privileges so you can access and manage the DAppNode admin UI; this user cannot be deleted.
+The default device profile has super admin privileges so you can access and manage the Dappnode admin UI; this user cannot be deleted.

-Take into account that some VPN clients might send all your local traffic through the VPN, which is not very ideal if you have many devices connected to your DAppNode, saturating the bandwidth of your DAppNode.
-Your DAppNode is not intended to manage all the traffic of the devices connected to it, only the traffic that goes to your DAppNode packages.
+Take into account that some VPN clients might send all your local traffic through the VPN, which is not very ideal if you have many devices connected to your Dappnode, saturating the bandwidth of your Dappnode.
+Your Dappnode is not intended to manage all the traffic of the devices connected to it, only the traffic that goes to your Dappnode packages.

-> :warning: When you download and install a VPN credentials file, only your DAppNode package traffic will be routed through the VPN, your regular traffic will still be done with your local interface.
-If you want to route all your traffic through your DAppNode, you should configure it in your VPN client settings by checking the box "Send all traffic" (or something similar).
+> :warning: When you download and install a VPN credentials file, only your Dappnode package traffic will be routed through the VPN, your regular traffic will still be done with your local interface.
+If you want to route all your traffic through your Dappnode, you should configure it in your VPN client settings by checking the box "Send all traffic" (or something similar).

 These are the recommended OpenVPN clients: